RShergold/mini-rhythm.js/readme.md

 * Where an image is scaling horizontally and keeping its ratio by adjusting its height.
 * Where a paragraph has a smaller line-height than the base and wraps to an unknown number of lines.

-mini-rhythm.js adds a bottom margin to ensure the total height is a multiple of the elements line-height.
+mini-rhythm.js adds a bottom margin to ensure the total height is a multiple of the parent element's line-height.

 Usage